The information on this page is not current. For historical information:

 If you cannot afford to pay for your own accommodations, you should seek help from one of these shelters rather than putting yourself in a dangerous situation by living on the street or in an informal encampment.

 Yes.
 DHS will provide age-appropriate COVID-19 vaccines, free of charge, to every individual enrolled in MPP age 5 and older.
 You will need to demonstrate proof of COVID-19 vaccination to return to the United States.
+If you are not fully vaccinated when you return to the United States for your court hearing, you will be given the appropriate dose free of charge.

 Yes, every individual enrolled in MPP must demonstrate that they were tested for COVID-19 within three days before their court hearings and produce a negative test result.
 If the test result is positive, we will move your hearing to a later date, but that will not negatively affect your proceedings.
-You will be asked to isolate for 10 days in Mexico.

 It depends on the status of your case.
 If you still have active removal proceedings before the court, you should update EOIR with your current address so that you receive notifications from the court about your next hearing.